 Why Get Certified?

 Companies invest in Six Sigma certification because it offers a designed set of tools and techniques that help improve the processes within an organization.

 The primary goal of certification is to validate individuals who posses skills needed to identify errors in a process and eliminate them.
 If big, successful companies can profit from Six Sigma, so can you.

-Pro-Tip: Take a moment to learn more about the Define, Measure, Analyze, Improve, Control (DMAIC) roadmap and Lean Six Sigma by reading this guide for project managers.
+Pro-Tip: Before you get decide on whether or not you want to get a Six Sigma certification, take a moment to learn more about the Define, Measure, Analyze, Improve, Control (DMAIC) roadmap and Lean Six Sigma by reading this guide for project managers.